emanino/neurocodebench/README.md

 ## Usage

 Clone the repository and run install.sh.
-This will create the Python virtual environment "sat_relu_env" with the following dependencies:
+This will install the following Python dependencies:
   - numpy
   - pytorch
   - onnx